mblitherland/litretro/README.md

 - 49: Make the groups a little prettier in a subsequent update
 - 50: Better wording on the grouping page
 - 51: The list group styling for grouped cards isn't quite right...
+- 53: Oh no, you can parent cards to themselves...

 ## Todonts